Hay fever; Nasal congestion - allergies

 - Itching in nose, throat, or roof of mouth

 Acupuncture may be helpful for some people with allergic rhinitis, according to 2015 guidelines from the American Academy of Otolaryngology -- Head and Neck Surgery Foundation.
+Acupuncture would typically be used in addition to, rather than to replace, more conventional therapies noted above.

 Allergic rhinitis is caused by a substance (allergen) that triggers an allergic response.
 As part of the allergic response, the body's immune system releases histamine and other chemicals.